balping/laravel-blade-function/README.md

 ```

 The `@function` directive accepts the function name and the argument list as parameter.
-If your function doesn't need arguments, you can omit the parantheses:
+If your function doesn't need arguments, you can omit the parentheses:

 ```blade
 {{-- Both are correct: --}}